rupam-seal/CardPrinting/README.md

 # Card Printing

 This software reduce hallmarking card generating process from 16 minutes to less than 4 minutes

+## Used By

+This software is used by the 30+ hallmarking center

 ## Tech Stack

 **Language:** Python